 Yoshiko M. Herrera received her B.A. from Dartmouth College (1992) and M.A.
 (1994) and Ph.D.
 (1999) from University of Chicago.
 From 1999-2007 she taught in the Department of Government at Harvard University, as an assistant professor and then as the John L. Loeb Associate Professor of the Social Sciences.
 At Harvard she was also a Faculty Associate and member of the Executive Committee of the Davis Center for Russian and Eurasian Studies, and a Faculty Associate at the Weatherhead Center for International Affairs and at the Institute for Quantitative Social Science.
-She is currently a Professor in the Department of Political Science, a former Director of the Center for Russia, East Europe and Central Asia, a former Co-Director of the Institute For Regional and International Studies, and currently the Director (PI) of the UW-Madison Partnership with Nazarbayev University.
+She is currently a Professor in the Department of Political Science, a former Director of the Center for Russia, East Europe and Central Asia, a former Co-Director of the Institute For Regional and International Studies, and former Director (PI) of the UW-Madison Partnership with Nazarbayev University.

 Her research interests include politics in Russia and the states of the Former Soviet Union; nationalism, identity and ethnic politics; political economy and state statistics (national accounts); and international norms.
 She teaches courses on comparative politics, identity, and post-communist politics .